West Indian Top Shell

 West Indian Top, Cittarium pica.
 Underwater photograph taken in coastal waters off Cozumel Island, Quintana Roo, March 2021.
 Photograph and identification courtesy of Marina Sutormina, Stockholm, Sweden.

-The West Indian Top, Cittarium pica, (Linnaeus, 1758), a gastropod and member of the Tegulidae Family of Top Shells.
-They are also known as the Magpie Shell and as Bulago and Wilk in the Caribbean.
-They are the only living member of the Cittarium Genus.
+Phylogeny: The West Indian Top Shell, Cittarium pica (Linnaeus, 1758) is a gastropod member of the Tegulidae Family of Top Shells.
+The Cittarium Genus is one of eight genera in the Tegulidae Family, and this is the only species in the Cittarium Genus.
+They are also known as the Magpie Shell and the Caribbean as the Bulago Shell and Wilk Shell.